CogentRedTester/mpv-scripts/README.md

 ## profile-command
 Parses a script-opt and sends it as a command.
 Allows input commands to be sent via profiles.

+## search-keybinds
+Allows in-player searching of set keybindings.
+Shows and searches the key, command, section, and any comments.
+Requires a build of mpv with console.lua for dynamic input.

 ## show-errors
 Prints error messages onto the OSD